Army of Two (video game): Plot

 In 2001, Salem and Rios are sent to Afghanistan to kill terrorist Mohammed Al-Habiib who has recently seized a missile facility with Soviet missiles.
 After they find and destroy the missiles, the two find themselves in an area filled with noxious gas; Salem comments on how poorly they are equipped for missions, and Rios suspects a conspiracy.
 Nevertheless, they successfully kill Mohammed and destroy the missile stockpiles.

-Two years later, Salem and Rios are sent to Iraq, where they are to rescue Lt.
-Col Eisenhower, whose base has been besieged by terrorist leader Ali Youssef.
-They reach Eisenhower and get him to safety, but as he escapes on a helicopter, it suddenly explodes mid-air, and Youssef claims responsibility.
+Two years later, Salem and Rios are sent to Iraq, where they are to rescue Lieutenant Colonel Samuel Eisenhower, whose base has been besieged by terrorist leader, Ali Youssef.
+They reach Eisenhower and get him to safety, but as he escapes on a helicopter, it suddenly explodes mid-air, killing him, and Youssef claims responsibility.
 Rios suspects a conspiracy behind Eisenhower's death, thinking he was singled out, though Salem dismisses his suspicions.
-Just before entering Youssef's oil facility, Rios asks hacker "Section 8" to investigate the ambushes and try to find their source, before he and Salem manage to reach Youssef and kill him.
+Just before entering Youssef's oil facility, Rios asks hacker' "Section 8" (spelled "S3kshun8" in the game), to investigate the ambushes and try to find their source, before he and Salem manage to reach Youssef and kill him.

 A U.S. Navy aircraft carrier is then seized by the Abu Sayyaf terrorist organization, and Salem and Rios are tasked by SSC to retake the aircraft carrier with Clyde.
 As they clear the ship, Salem and Rios soon stumble upon Clyde and a terrorist discussing something.
 Clyde flees when he sees them, but Rios manages to retrieve his USB flash drive.
 He sends the information on the drive to Section 8, who then tells Rios that Clyde has been leaking U.S. troop positions to the terrorists.
 Salem and Rios then encounter the ship's captain, and learn that the nuclear bomb-laden ship is on a collision course for the city of Manila.
 The captain sacrifices himself to detonate the explosives as Salem and Rios escape on a lifeboat.
 Afterwards, they decide to quit the company.

-While on a mission for their arms dealer Cha Min-Soo in South Korea, they inadvertently make contact with Alice, and decide to pull off one last mission.
-They are told to execute a head terrorist within Abu Sayyaf by detonating a bridge as his vehicle crosses.
-Though they complete their objective, they find themselves under attack by the Chinese Military and wanted for murder.
+While on a mission for their arms dealer Cha Min-Soo in South Korea, they inadvertently make contact with Alice and decide to pull off one last mission.
+They are told to execute Cebu Mohammed, the leader of Abu Sayyaf, by detonating a bridge as his vehicle crosses.
+Though they complete their objective, they find themselves under attack by the Chinese Military and wanted for murder; as it turns out, the vehicles that they destroyed were Chinese military.
 Salem and Rios then discover that U.S. Senator Richard Whitehorse, who was campaigning against a bill that would allow privatization of the army, was the one crossing the bridge.
-They assume that they were set up by SSC's CEO Ernest Stockwell, and decide to go public with the evidence they gathered from Clyde.
+They assume that they were set up by SSC's CEO, Ernest Stockwell, and decide to go public with the evidence they gathered from Clyde; the SSC had planned to give the Army a bad image in order to get more jobs.
 Before they can do so however, Alice is kidnapped, and they head to Miami on Cha Min-Soo's cargo plane to save her and confront Stockwell.